Project Runway season 7

-Project Runway Season 7 is the seventh season of the television show Project Runway.
-The first episode aired on January 14, 2010, on Lifetime.
+The seventh season of Project Runway premiered on January 14, 2010, on Lifetime.

-Season 7 featured the return of the show to New York City, following a move to Los Angeles for Season 6.
+Season 7 featured the return of the show to New York City, following a move to Los Angeles for season 6.
 Returning as judges are supermodel Heidi Klum, fashion designer Michael Kors, and Marie Claire fashion director Nina Garcia.
 Tim Gunn returned as a mentor to the aspiring designers.

-The winner of this season of Project Runway will receive an editorial feature in an issue of Marie Claire magazine, a cash prize of $100,000 to start his or her own line, an opportunity to sell the line on Bluefly.com, and a $50,000 technology suite from Hewlett-Packard to create, design, and run his or her business.
+The winner of this season, Seth Aaron Henderson received an editorial feature in an issue of Marie Claire magazine, a cash prize of $100,000 to start a personal line line, an opportunity to sell the line on Bluefly.com, and a $50,000 technology suite from Hewlett-Packard to create, design, and run a business.
 The winning model of this season will receive a $25,000 cash prize and take part in the winning designer's fashion spread in Marie Claire.

 In 2012, Anthony Williams and Mila Hermanovski competed on Project Runway All Stars (season 1), with Anthony placing 9th and Mila placing 6th of 13.

-Also in 2012, Emilio Sosa competed on Project Runway All Stars (season 2) and again was the runner-up.
+Also in 2012, Emilio Sosa competed on Project Runway All Stars (season 2) and was the runner-up.

 In 2013, Seth Aaron Henderson competed in Project Runway All Stars (season 3) and won the competition.

 In 2014, Jay Sario competed in Project Runway All Stars (season 4) placing 6th of 14.

 In 2018, Anthony Williams once again competed on Project Runway All Stars (season 6) and won the competition.

 In 2019, Seth Aaron Henderson returned for a third time to compete on Project Runway All Stars (season 7) against worldwide Project Runway winners.
 Seth Aaron placed 13th of 14.

+In 2023, Mila Hermanovski competed on Project Runway (season 20), placing 13th of 14.

+In 2025, Jesus Estrada competed on Project Runway (season 21), alongside his twin brother Antonio.
+Jesus was a runner-up, while Antonio finished in 4th place.